Do Go On - 361 - The Hollywood Bandit

 I thought it was cool.

-behind the heist.
-Oh, they just immediately threw him
+Oh, they just immediately threw him under the fan.

-under the fan.
-And that he lived in Olympia.
-They gave his address.
+And then he lived in Olympia, they gave his address.

 I think he called that the danger zone.